BCH-RC/TDNAscan/README.md

 ["TDNAscan: A Software to Identify Complete and Truncated T-DNA Insertions."](https://www.frontiersin.org/articles/10.3389/fgene.2019.00685/abstract) Frontiers in Genetics (2019),doi: 10.3389/fgene.2019.00685

 # Installing TDNAscan
+TDNAscan can be easily downloaded and run on the command line using files in this repository.

+Additionally, we provide an docker image for TDNAscan supporting Linux AMD64 platform.
+See [Using Docker](#using-docker) for details.

 ## Operating System Requirements